WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

   |    \- filter_two
   \- filter_one
 ```
-All the identifiers of the processing tree (i.e. rule names, filter names, node names)
+All identifiers of the processing tree (i.e. rule names, filter names, node names)
 can be composed only of alphabetical characters, numbers and the "_"
 (underscore) character.